mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --lda_rho arg (=0.100000001)     Prior on sparsity of topic distributions --lda_D arg (=10000)             Number of documents

+The `--lda` option switches VW to LDA mode.
+The argument is the number of topics. `--lda_apha` and `--lda_rho` specify prior hyperparameters. `--lda_D` specifies the number of documents.
+VW will still work the same if this number is incorrect, just the diagnostic information will be wrong.
+For details see [Online Learning for Latent DIrichlet Allocation](http://books.nips.cc/papers/files/nips23/NIPS2010_1291.pdf)

 # Active Learning Options
     --active_learning                active learning mode